Self-consistent one-electron equation including exchange and correlation in terms of equivalent function and phase norm: calculation for ground and excited states in a unified way: Consideration of electronic correlation in terms of phase norm

 \section{Consideration of electronic correlation in terms of phase norm}

-The correlation is defined as the deviation of real wavefunction from the product of single-particle wavefunctions.
-The terminology, the correlation means inseparable, dependent relation between particles.
-Generally, it is considered that the correlation in a wavefunction is represented as the difference between exact wavefunction and the Hartree-Fock wavefunction.
-Now, how can one find the exact wavefunction?
-To answer this question, it is necessary to understand the quantum nature of the electronic correlation.
+Generally, it is considered that the correlation in a wavefunction is represented as the difference between the exact wavefunction and the HF wavefunction.
+Is it possible to find the exact wavefunction without the knowledge of the nature of correlation?
+It is impossible to do so.
+To resolve the correlation problem, before everything, it is necessary to understand the quantum nature of the electronic correlation.
+The nature of correlation has come into question from early time \cite{Chapman,Gouy,Debye} but the present physics of correlation is too uncertain to draw firm conclusions.
 The correlation in a wavefuction is not ascribed only to the Coulomb interaction.

-The electronic correlation is ascribed to the limitation on the configuration of electrons arising from the reason that electrons are impossible to get infinitely close to one another due to quantum as well as classical cause.
-It is considered that in the sense of quantum mechanics, the correlation between electrons is attributed to the uncertainty relation and Pauli's principle.
+Obviously, the electronic correlation is attributed to the limitation on the configuration of electrons imposed by the reason that electrons are impossible to get infinitely close to one another due to quantum cause.
+It is considered that from the point of view of quantum mechanics, the correlation between electrons is attributed to the uncertainty relation and Pauli's principle.

-A variety of the methods for taking account of the electronic correlation has been proposed but the present situation of the correlation theory seems to be not in perfect harmony with the nature of electronic correlation.
-Since the correlation is originally relevant to the approachable limit of particles, it is consistent to take account of it through the integral of the operator term by restricting the approach of particles in a quantum-mechanical way.
-We have solved this matter by inserting a correlation hole function in terms of the phase norm into the integral of two-body operator term in the present one-electron equation.
-The correlation hole function gives the value 0 within a given range and the value 1 out of the range.
-The key problem lies in from what principle to specify the approachable limit of particles.
+A variety of methods for taking account of the electronic correlation have been proposed but the present situation of the correlation theory seems not to embody the nature of electronic correlation.
+Since the electronic correlation originally is relevant to the approachable limit of particles, it is consistent to take account of it through the integral of the operator term by restricting the approach of particles in a quantum-mechanical way.
+This problem can be solved by inserting a correlation-hole function in terms of the phase norm into the integral of two-body operator term in the obtained one-electron equation without employing any additional term relevant to correlation.
+The correlation-hole function gives the value 1 within the admissible range of electron approach and the value 0 out of the range.
+The key problem is from what principle the approachable limit of electrons should be specified.